Heritage Rail Trail County Park

 Named Pennsylvania's Trail of the Year in 2015, the Heritage Rail Trail is popular for biking, hiking, walking, jogging and horseback riding.

-Keep reading here for brochures and trail maps of our York County Parks.
+Keep reading here for brochures and trail maps of our York County Parks, or check out this great video featuring the highlights of the trail.